CTI 102 (Diclofenac sodium delayed release 50 mg)

 Pill imprint CTI 102 has been identified as Diclofenac sodium delayed release 50 mg.

-Diclofenac is used in the treatment of back pain; ankylosing spondylitis; pain; frozen shoulder; osteoarthritis (and more), and belongs to the drug class nonsteroidal anti-inflammatory agents.
+Diclofenac is used in the treatment of back pain; muscle pain; frozen shoulder; ankylosing spondylitis; sciatica (and more), and belongs to the drug class nonsteroidal anti-inflammatory agents.
 There is positive evidence of human fetal risk during pregnancy.
-Diclofenac 50 mg is not subject to the Controlled Substances Act.
+Diclofenac 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 50 mg